tc39/proposal-first-class-protocols/README.md

 ### Sugar for defining required members

-Conveniences can be provided for implementing protocols without repeating members names through a new ClassElement for declaring protocol implementation:
+Conveniences can be provided for implementing protocols without repeating protocol names through a new ClassElement for declaring protocol implementation:

 ```js
 class NEList {